VeeamCommunity/ubuntu-postgresql-install/README.md

 This script was designed to install and configure PostgreSQL on Ubuntu for Veeam Backup for Salesforce with minimal user interaction.

+Note: This has only been tested on Ubuntu 22.04 with PostgreSQL 14.

 ## 📗 Documentation

 To use the script, run the following commands on the Ubuntu server that will host PostgreSQL: